-In the name of Allāh, the Most Merciful, the Bestower of Mercy.
+In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

-After watching an interview with a Muslim brother from one of the Gulf countries, who left Islām for Atheism, spent many years upon this, and thereafter reverted to Islām, I wrote some points of benefit in Arabic, intending for these notes to be of benefit to an Arabic speaking audience.
+After watching an interview with a Muslim brother from one of the Gulf countries—who had left Islām for atheism, spent many years upon that path, and was later guided back to Islām, alḥamdulillāh – I wrote down some points of reflection in Arabic, intending them for an Arabic-speaking audience.

 I entitled my original points: